29 Best Vape Pens in the World Right Now!

 One of the best vape pens on the market, the Storm Vaporiser.
 Photo: @goldenharvestshop

 The best vape kit, in my opinion, is the Storm Vaporiser.
-I’ve had many vape pens in the past, some expensive, some cheap.
-The first thing to note is that a cheap vape pen is a bad investment.
+I’ve had many best weed vape pens in the past, some expensive, some cheap.
+The first thing to note is that a best cheap vape pen is a bad investment.
 They are cheap for a reason.
 It’s like the difference between buying clothes from a quality shop or a bad shop.
 You want your clothes to last a long time; vape pens are no different.
 The first vape pen I ever had was a very cheap one that cost about $40.
 It didn’t last very long, and at one point the heat from the vaporiser chamber actually burnt the top of my vape pen (which was made of plastic), meaning I essentially inhaled burning plastic at one point.
 However, the Storm Vaporiser costs something like $100 and it is a much better make.
 It has one of the best vape pen batteries I’ve ever used, and it is also a 3 in 1 vaporiser, meaning it can be used for concentrates, hash, and dried flower.
 Although I’ve never tried it with concentrates, it has separate metal inserts which means you can place hash or concentrates inside, without them leaking into the vape chamber.
 Its quality construction, long-lasting battery life, and, most importantly, the flavor this beauty emitted made it a great investment, and I haven’t looked back since I bought it.
 Storm Vaporisers are only available as a black vape pen; they have either a flat vape pen mouthpiece, or a circular, glass mouthpiece.
 Both work very well, especially if you clean them regularly.

 What is a hash oil pen?